Juan Luis Guerra: As a composer for other artists

 In 1988, he made his debut as a songwriter for other artists such as fellow Dominican musician Taty Salas, for whom he wrote the music for De tu boca, a song with which he participated in the now defunct OTI Festival, reaching the top 3 category.
 He also composed songs for Mexican artists like Emmanuel (No he podido verte, recorded in 1990) and Luis Miguel (Hasta que me olvides 1993 and Te necesito 2003).
 He also composed for the Puerto Rican salsa singer Gilberto Santa Rosa in 1994 (Te Propongo).

 Lyrical style

 Being a native Dominican, his music is heavily influenced by native Caribbean rhythms, such as merengue and bachata.

 His lyrics are often charged with intentionally simple, heavily metaphorical, or popular expressions, such as "Burbujas de Amor" (Bubbles of Love).
 His lyrics also reflect in political issues, but from a deeply human perspective, that is, centering the lyrics in the human drama that social injustice generates.
 This is seen in "Visa Para un Sueño" about the broken dream of a visit to America.
 "El Niágara en Bicicleta" — a title based on the Cuban idiom, "al pasar el Niagara en bicicleta", meaning a difficult task — describes the negligence that destroys the social health services.
-"El Costo de La Vida" describes the effects of globalization on the working-class people; "Acompáñeme Civil" ("Accompany me Civilian") is about police and military corruption that exploits the people that they should care for.
+"El Costo de La Vida" describes the effects of globalization and government corruption on the working-class people; "Acompáñeme Civil" ("Accompany me Civilian") is about police and military corruption that exploits the people that they should care for.